Equitable Park Funding Hub

 • Safe Streets and Roads for All (SS4A)

 Established by the Bipartisan Infrastructure Law, the new Safe Streets and Roads for All (SS4A) will provide $5 billion between 2022-2026 to support local initiatives aimed at preventing serious injuries and fatalities that occur on our nation’s roadways.
 Project could include the implementation of improvements that expand multimodal networks with separated bicycle lanes and improved pedestrian crossing safety features, installing safety enhancements like sidewalks, and creating safe routes to school and public transit services through multiple activities that lead to people safely walking, biking, and rolling in underserved communities.
-The FY 2024 Notice of Funding Opportunity (NOFO) for Safe Streets and Roads for All grants is now open!
-Apply through Grants.gov.
+The fiscal year (FY) 2024 Notice of Funding Opportunity (NOFO) is now closed.
+The FY25 NOFO is expected to be released in early 2025.

 Match from other sources